 This is, of course, apart from all the minutiae little bugs and mechanical error fixes that naturally come with the latest iteration.
 Furthermore, if you are a professional invested in photography and cinematography, then take a leap with the brand new Phantom 4 Advanced that is featured by the same company.

 With a slight (but noticeable) increase in price, the Phantom 4 offers a much more improved and newer functionalities -especially the camera- compared to the Mavic Pro that justifies the higher price tag while being relatively future proof.

-Overall, the Mavic Pro is a reliable drone, but it can have the occasional hiccups.
-For a beginner, it is suggested the s/he find an inexpensive alternative, while professionals that can justify the expenditures are better off with newer iterations of drones.
+Overall, the Mavic Pro is a reliable drone, but it can have occasional hiccups.
+For a beginner, it is suggested the s/he finds an inexpensive alternative, while professionals that can justify the expenditures are better off with newer iterations of drones.